Last updated: December 26, 2022

 As you can imagine, cyberstalking is quite simply harassment that will take place in a virtual universe, here the internet.
 We will therefore start by looking at the definition of harassment.

-This harassment is quite easy to recognize since three main axes are enough:
+This harassment is quite simple to recognize since there are only three main areas:

-- Le premier, it is quite simply that of violence.
-Be careful, we are not talking here only of physical violence, verbal violence comes into account.
+• Le premier, it is quite simply that of violence.
+Please note, we are not only talking about physical violence here, verbal violence is taken into account.

-- the last criterion, it is because because of this repeated violence, the person who is subjected to this harassment tends to isolate himself and to cut himself off from the rest of the people in order to avoid suffering too much.
+• the last criterion, is that because of this repeated violence, the person who suffers this harassment tends to isolate himself and cut himself off from the rest of the people in order to avoid suffering too much.

 This deterioration can affect the physical or mental health of the harassed individual, causing anxiety, discomfort, stomach aches, etc.